-If there is a cost that doesn't apply in your situation, just put a zero in the field.
+If there is a cost that doesn't apply in your situation, just put a zero in the field or leave the default and adjust from there.
 The credit score field is only used to calculate PMI, if that is applicable.
 All these numbers are estimates, so that you can ball-park a house that will fit into your targeted housing budget.

 |Expense||Monthly Cost ($)|

 Explanation of Costs